jehyunjeon/Halogenase/README.md

 A query should be included as protein sequences in the FASTA format file.

 Usage:
+'''

->hmmscan --domtblout output.domtblout Trp_FDH.hmm query.fasta
+hmmscan --domtblout output.domtblout Trp_FDH.hmm query.fasta
+'''
 ## Step 2: filtering .domtblout file